lukso-network/docs/docs/learn/universal-profile/connect-profile/connect-up.md

 import { lukso } from '@reown/appkit/networks';
 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';

-// Create a new QueryClient instance for React Query,
-// which Wagmi uses under the hood to manage cache, background updates, and request deduplication.
+// Wagmi uses QueryClient to manage cache, background updates, and request deduplication.
 // This is required to provide <QueryClientProvider> higher up in your component tree. const queryClient = new QueryClient();